Meet The Instructors

 Meredith teaches Yoga and Cancer on Mondays at 4:30p at YogaLife Institute in Exeter, NH.

-Kathy, as a certified 500 hour teacher, has extensive experience in all aspects of wellness modalities.
-She is a true believer in the power of the breath with yoga as a means to anchor her students in their own strength, courage and openness to receive change.
-Her classes are about accepting, not judging as challenges are met with a sense of deep love of self and relaxation.
-Developing a sense of self awareness as a means to balance of body and mind is a hallmark of her classes.
+Kathy, an ERYT-500 YACEP, has extensive experience in all aspects of wellness modalities.
+With a reverence to and for the breath, she believes in the power of the breath as a means to anchor her students in their own strength, courage and receptivity to change.
+Developing a sense of self awareness as a means to offer balance to body, breath and mind is a hallmark of her classes.

-The ultimate goal of each of Kathy's classes taught is an enhanced sense of well being on all levels.
+The ultimate goal of each of Kathy's classes taught is an enhanced sense of wholeness.
 She views herself as a guide for her students as they move towards being the best of their own selves in the present moment.

 Jonna Grenier. is a certified yoga instructor, registered as a 200 RYT through the National Yoga Alliance and is a certified Yoga 4 Cancer instructor.